 When you are unbuckled in your seat, have you seen the seat belt sign going off?
 Ever wonder how seat belt sensor works?
 Seat belt sensors/switches are used in various industries, including the automotive and the airline industries.
 They may soon even become mandatory on buses and trains as well.
 A vehicle can include several types of sensors: weight sensor passenger seat, speed sensor, and connected sensors in buckles.
 There are conditional actions that are based on the sensor’s state.
 They cause the dash indicator light to light up or for the alarm to go off inside.

 The Reed Switch exists inside a seat belt buckle and determines whether or not the passenger is wearing their seat belt.
 It has been known by seat belt designers as being the most reliable way to detect if the seat belt has been engaged.
-If your vehicle can turn the airbag on or off by its own, the sensor can light up the airbag display stating if it is active or not.
-This occurs when it senses that their is pressure on the seat, someone is sitting on it, but has not put on their seat belt.
+If your vehicle can turn the airbag on or off on its own, the sensor can light up the airbag display stating if it is active or not.
+This occurs when it senses that there is pressure on the seat, someone is sitting on it but has not put on their seat belt.
 The sensor inside the seat belt buckle also can light up the symbol resembling a person belted into their seat.
 This occurs when the passenger is not buckled in their seat.

-Knowing how seat belt sensors works, it is important to make sure all your vehicle’s safety components are working and are in good condition.
-You want to make sure your vehicle can sense everything going on inside the vehicle, and can make the proper adjustments to make sure you are fully protected in the event of an accident.
+Knowing how seat belt sensors work, it is important to make sure all your vehicle’s safety components are working and are in good condition.
+You want to make sure your vehicle can sense everything going on inside the vehicle and can make the proper adjustments to make sure you are fully protected in the event of an accident.
 Safety Restore is a company that specializes in restoring seat belts.
 They can rebuild locked and blown seat belts for all makes and models within 24 hours.
 You can relax knowing that Safety Restore will keep your vehicle working properly, keeping you safe on the road.